Sims07/hide-hazelnut-game/README.md

 ### Note

 It's interesting to notice that tetromino model is different between the bounded contexts.
-The executing context will need positions but not the preparing context which needs only the shape.
+The executing context will need coordinates but not the preparing context which needs only the shape.
 The shared model is explicitly put in the shared directory.

 # Flow Modeling Diagram